mobileteamdev/vide-web/docs/source/udapp.md

 -   The called function has no special keywords.
 The action has a light red background, clicking on does create a new transaction.
-But this transaction cannot accept any amount of Ether.
+But this transaction cannot accept any amount of VET.

 -   The called function is declared as `payable` in Solidity.
 The action has a red background, clicking it does create a new